• Skip to primary navigation

 The important details.

-The proper botanical name is Sempervivum tectorum
+The proper botanical name is Sempervivum tectorum.

 It's a perennial and a succulent.

-No regular watering or fertilizer required.
+No regular watering or fertilizer is required.
 Easy maintenance.
 The easiest way to kill them is to overwater them.

 Propagation